This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 We go grocery shopping once a month.
-I do a month long menu plan, and we grab everything we need.
+I do a month-long menu plan, and we grab everything we need.
 We have a deep freezer and a stand-up freezer to allow us to do this.
-All we just have to grab produce and more milk mid-month.
+All we just have to grab is produce and more milk mid-month.

 Make Cheap Meals for Large Families by Making it Yourself

 Don't go for convenience foods, make it yourself to save money.
 Pizza crust, garlic bread, rolls, flavored rice, pasta sauce, jams, and apple sauce.
 These can all be made yourself and save money doing so!

 Pizza crust can be made in bulk and frozen.
 We make a huge batch of pasta sauce and use it on pizza as well.
 Each fall we make jams and applesauce for the year and can them.
 See the 7 items we stopped buying and started making to save money.
 We also listed 60 Things to Make Instead of Buying

 Make Cheap Meals for Large Families – Freezer Meals